Klipper3d/klipper/docs/Status_Reference.md

   state.
 Possible values are: "ready", "startup", "shutdown", "error".
 - `state_message`: A human readable string giving additional context on the current Klipper state.

+# z_tilt

+The following information is available in the `z_tilt` object (this object is available if z_tilt is defined):
+- `applied`: True if the z-tilt leveling process has been run and completed successfully.